proxytype/Linux-Kernel-Hooking/README.md

 # Linux-Kernel-Hooking
-Simple Linux Driver for looking files from read using dump fake_read function before send to original
+Simple Linux Driver for locking files from read using dump fake_read function before send to original